 Saffron threads are the cultivated stigmas from the saffron crocus flower.
 They are very fragrant and only a few threads are needed to impart a yellow color, wonderful aroma and distinctive taste to dishes.
 Saffron is known to be expensive, but it is much more affordable in Morocco and other Mediterranean countries than in North America.
 Middle Eastern markets frequently carry it at more reasonable prices than grocery stores.

 This is a bright orange powder that is used alone or with turmeric to give Moroccan dishes a yellow color.
 The colorant has no aroma and no taste and is probably not widely available outside of Morocco.
 If you use it, watch out—it’s messy!
-I've migrated away from it in recent years as it's artificial; I tend to use only turmeric instead.

 Although turmeric is primarily used to impart a yellow color to Moroccan food, it does have an earthy aroma and slightly bitter taste.
 It comes from the ground roots of a plant called Curcuma longa.
 Moroccans frequently use both turmeric and an artificial colorant in a single recipe.
 However, turmeric fine to use alone if you can’t obtain the Moroccan yellow colorant or want to avoid artificial colors.